Navy URLO ISPP: Unrestricted Line Officer In-Service Procurement Program (2025)

 Nuclear-Trained Sailors

-A Sailor must file an Enlisted Personnel Action Request (NAVPERS 1306/7) to the Nuclear Propulsion Program Management Branch (OPNAV N133) via their detailer at Navy Personnel Command, Enlisted Submarine/Nuclear Power Assignments Division to gain a conditional release (PERS-403).
+They must submit an Enlisted Personnel Action Request (NAVPERS 1306/7) to the Nuclear Propulsion Program Management Branch (OPNAV N133) through their detailer at Navy Personnel Command, Enlisted Submarine/Nuclear Power Assignments Division (PERS-403).
+No conditional release, no application.

 Application Process